 So if you're looking for an easy way to spice up your breakfast, dinner, or party, try one of these easy kielbasa sausage recipes.

-Yes, you can make a hash brown casserole in a slow cooker.
-This 7-ingredient recipe is super easy to make.
-There's literally no prep-just dump the ingredients and let the crockpot do its magic.
+This hearty Texas style cowboy stew recipe is super easy to make.
+There's literally no prep-just dump the ingredients in one-pot and voila!

 Kielbasa recipes don't get any easier than these brown sugar-glazed sausage bites.
 There are many versions of this dish, but I find some of them a bit too sweet.